lithiumdev-c/lithiumdev-c/README.md

 ### 👤 About Me
 - 💻 **Software Developer & Tech Enthusiast**
-- 🛡️ Passionate about low-level programming, IoT, and automation.
+- 🛡️ Passionate about low-level and high-level programming, IoT, and automation.
 - ⚙️ Operating System: **Linux (Debian)** | **Windows** 🐧

 ---